Leadership, Sr. Advisors

 Mr. Mortensen is Verdigris' co-founder and serves as President of ZM Advisors, LLC, a product strategy advisory firm serving healthcare technology executives, businesses, and investors.
 Mr. Mortensen previously served as Executive Director of Global Portfolio Management from February 2014 until November 2015, Vice President of Solutions Management of M*Modal from April 2012 to February 2014, Director of Marketing and Product Management at CareFusion from July 2011 to April 2012, Group Product Manager at Microsoft from March 2008 to July 2011, Director of Marketing at MediServe from March 2007 to March 2008, and Consultant at Wharton Global Consulting Practicum from November 2006 to May 2007.
 Mr. Mortensen has extensive expertise in supporting technology executives and investors, and creating, testing, and executing strategies for business growth.
 His expertise includes portfolio evaluation, risk assessment, business plans, due diligence, business model transformation, product portfolio management, interim leadership for product management and strategic marketing functions, market sizing, segmentation, buyer personas, value proposition, monetization, pricing, partnerships, and M&A support.
 He received his MBA from The Wharton School of the University of Pennsylvania.

 Mr. Martin is the Executive Vice President of Technology Sector for WE Communications, an integrated marketing and communications firm, advising Fortune 500 and emerging business executives on market positioning and public engagement with clients including Honeywell, T-Mobile, Stack Overflow and E2open.
+He also advises clients on corporate and financial marketing and communications, including public listing strategies having helped multiple companies both go public and list as independent concerns.
 Prior to his current position at WE Communications, Mr. Martin led the agency's Microsoft Windows and Devices Team, and was responsible for campaigns for the Windows franchise, the launch of the Microsoft Surface and the company's Cloud Computing initiatives.
 He helped establish the agency's global public sector group, and the intellectual property account team.
 Mr. Martin served as Director of Marketing & Business Development at MedLink ITI Inc. from 1998 to 2000, and Project Manager at the National Legal Resource Center from 1994 to 1998.
 Mr. Martin has extensive corporate, government and executive communications experience across crisis communications, media relations, strategic communications and partnerships, and investor relations.
 He received his MBA from The Wharton School of the University of Pennsylvania.

 Mr. Madon serves as the Chairman of the Board of VerifyMe, Inc. (OTCQB: VRME) (since February 2016).
 Mr. Madon also serves as the CEO and co-founder of ATaata, the next generation learning and engagement platform for the 21st century workforce.
 Before founding Ataata, Mr. Madon served as Vice President, Business Development for RedOwl, a behavioral analytics software company that addresses insider security risks.
 From September 2009 to May 2014, Mr. Madon served as Deputy Assistant Secretary in Office Intelligence and Analysis of the Treasury Department.
 Mr. Madon served as an active duty officer in the U.S. Army and remains an active member of the Army Reserves as an Intelligence Officer supporting the Joint Chiefs of Staff (J2, Intelligence).